nestauk/mapping-career-causeways/codebase/notebooks/01_automation_risk/README.md

 ## Task impact on automation risk
 **`Impact_tasks_on_automation.ipynb`**
 Calculates the impact of tasks and work activities on the risk of automation.
-This was used in the Mapping Career Causeways report to finding the types of tasks and work activities that raise or lower automation risk the most.
+This was used in the Mapping Career Causeways report to find the types of tasks and work activities that raise or lower automation risk the most.